wisniewskipp/wisniewskipp/README.md

 &nbsp;

 <!-- Talking about you -->
-**Talking about Personal Stuffs:**
+**Talking about personal stuff:**

-- 👨🏽‍💻 I’m currently working in [inSTREAMLY](https://instreamly.com), top polish technology startup;
+- 👨🏽‍💻 I’m currently working in [inSTREAMLY](https://instreamly.com), top polish technology startup
-- 🌱 I’m currently learning Vue and Gatsby;
+- 🌱 I’m currently learning Vue and Gatsby
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help
-- ⚡️ Fun-Fact: I have a degree in aviation engineering;
+- ⚡️ Fun-Fact: I have a degree in aviation engineering
-- 📫 How to reach me: wisniewskipp@gmail.com;
+- 📫 How to reach me: wisniewskipp@gmail.com

 **Languages and Tools:**